adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 The primary reason is that PQC risks are not a risk of the future, they are a risk of **today**.
 Attackers can perform [Harvest Now, Decrypt Later (HNDL)](https://en.wikipedia.org/wiki/Harvest_now,_decrypt_later) attacks, where they can capture encrypted data today and store it until a quantum computer is available to decrypt it.
 If the data in question is sensitive and has a long shelf life, it is important to consider the potential risks of quantum computing and PQC.

-A second reason why PQC is important is that improved cryptanalysis are being published continuously (more on this later), meaning cryptographic algorithms deemed safe today may not be in the future.
+A second reason why PQC is important is that improved cryptanalysis is being published continuously (more on this later), meaning cryptographic algorithms deemed safe today may not be in the future.
 This applies both to classical and post-quantum cryptography, but the latter is still in its infancy, so it is important to keep an eye on the latest developments in the field.
 Ensuring the cryptographic algorithms and their associated keys are quantum-safe could require a full-on migration.

 Lastly, compliance and regulatory requirements may leave us with little choice but to adopt PQC.
 In [executive order 14412](https://www.whitehouse.gov/presidential-actions/2026/06/securing-the-nation-against-advanced-cryptographic-attacks/), the White House has mandated that all high impact systems use PQC for key establishment by December 31, 2030.
-In similar fashion, France's cybersecurity agency ANSSI said on Tuesday it would stop certifying security products that lack quantum-resistant encryption, a move that will force government bodies and critical operators to shift away from older systems (see references at the end).
+In similar fashion, France's cybersecurity agency ANSSI announced it would stop certifying security products that lack quantum-resistant encryption, a move that will force government bodies and critical operators to shift away from older systems (see references at the end).

 ## What does academic and industry literature say about Post-Quantum Cryptography?

 ### Industry leaders and standards

-Without providing an in-depth literature review, we will just point out that Google and Cloudflare are two major players in that have already starting engaging with PQC.
+Without providing an in-depth literature review, we will just point out that Google and Cloudflare are two major players that have already started engaging with PQC.

 Google’s [white paper](https://research.google/blog/safeguarding-cryptocurrency-by-disclosing-quantum-vulnerabilities-responsibly/) published recently on March 31, 2026, shows massive improvements in quantum cryptanalysis, with 20x reduction in the number of physical qubits required to solve ECDLP-256 (i.e. 256-bit elliptic curve discrete logarithm problem).

-Cloudflare has excellent technical documentation for industry professionals on PQC, and are running active experiments like one on [the latest post-quantum signature standardization candidates](https://blog.cloudflare.com/another-look-at-pq-signatures/).
+Cloudflare has excellent technical documentation for industry professionals on PQC, and is running active experiments like one on [the latest post-quantum signature standardization candidates](https://blog.cloudflare.com/another-look-at-pq-signatures/).
 Additionally, they have been a frontrunner on adopting these new standards, reporting about 50% of their TLS traffic is now using post-quantum cryptography.
-This is done through enabling `X25519MLKEM768` over TLS 1.3 `AES-128-GCM` for their edge gateways, the details of which i'll explain later in this post.
+This is done through enabling `X25519MLKEM768` over TLS 1.3 for their edge gateways, the details of which we'll explain later in this post.

-One of the takeaways from Cloudflare post-quantum standardization support is that the availability of these encryption algorithms is <u>already here</u>.
+One of the takeaways from Cloudflare post-quantum standardization support is that the availability of these encryption algorithms is **already here**.
 In August 13, 2024, NIST [announced](https://www.nist.gov/news-events/news/2024/08/nist-releases-first-3-finalized-post-quantum-encryption-standards) the first 3 post-quantum cryptography standards, which are:
 - FIPS 203, intended as the primary standard for general encryption.
 Among its advantages are comparatively small encryption keys that two parties can exchange easily, as well as its speed of operation.
 The standard is based on the CRYSTALS-Kyber algorithm, which has been renamed ML-KEM, short for Module-Lattice-Based Key-Encapsulation Mechanism.
 - FIPS 204, intended as the primary standard for protecting digital signatures.
 The standard uses the CRYSTALS-Dilithium algorithm, which has been renamed ML-DSA, short for Module-Lattice-Based Digital Signature Algorithm.